Taman Safari Bali

 See Me Closer

-Begin your Safari Journey with our Safari Tram to enjoy a private safari adventure with a 4x4 Jeep or choose the Elephant Back Safari package and interact with your favorite animals!
+Begin your Safari Journey with our Safari Tram or enjoy a private safari adventure with a 4x4 Jeep, or choose the Elephant Back Safari package, and then interact with your favorite animals!

-Indulge in the wildest fine dining experience surrounded by lions, meerkats and porcupines at the Tsavo Lion restaurant and unwind with the spectacular shows of Bali Agung at our state-of-the-art theater or splash around with family and friends at our Water Park and Fun Zone.
+Indulge in the wildest fine dining experience surrounded by lions, meerkats at the Tsavo Lion Restaurant, and Giraffe at the Nkuchiro's balcony.
+You can unwind with the spectacular shows of Bali Agung at our state-of-the-art theater or splash around with family and friends at our Water Play and Fun Zone.

-Get to know our animals and Safari packages for an adventurous, fun, educational experience!
+Get to know our animals with world-class Safari packages for adventurous, fun, educational experiences!

 There are five living species of Rhinoceros.
 The two African species: the white rhinoceros and the black rhinoceros, and the three Asian species: the Indian rhinoceros, the Javan rhinoceros and the Sumatran rhinoceros.RHINOS